Burt Wolf

-Burton Wolf (born 1938) is an American journalist, writer, entrepreneur, chef, and TV producer.
-He is the host and author of nine internationally syndicated television series that deal with cultural history, travel and gastronomy, including Travels & Traditions hosted with his son Nicholas Wolf.
-In addition to TV syndication, his TV shows are available for free on YouTube.
+Burton R. Wolf (September 28, 1938 – January 31, 2026) was an American journalist, writer, businessman, chef and television producer.
+He was the host and author of nine internationally syndicated television series that deal with cultural history, travel and gastronomy, including Travels & Traditions hosted with his son Nicholas Wolf.

-Biography
+Early life and education

-Burt Wolf was born in New York City, in 1938, and as a boy helped out at his grandmother's housewares store in the Bronx.
-In a 1993 interview with the Los Angeles Times, Wolf stated, "My grandmother owned a cooking equipment store," he said.
-"I literally grew up in the cooking business.
-So all the time I was training myself for food."
+Burton R. Wolf was born in New York City on September 28, 1938, and as a boy helped out at his grandmother's housewares store in the Bronx.

 Wolf attended The High School of Music & Art in New York City, and New York University where he earned a BA degree in English Literature.

+Career

-Although he grew up thinking he would become a lawyer, Wolf supported himself by working in restaurants.
-He left New York University Law School to become the writer-publisher of a series of self-help books.
+Wolf left New York University Law School to become the writer-publisher of a series of self-help books.
 He later sold the publishing house in 1968.

-Wolf went to work for an investment banking firm in Switzerland.
-"The banking group was interested in investing in food companies and asked me to investigate it for them," he said.
-"I did a lot of research on companies that make cooking utensils.
-Out of that came a book called The Cooks' Catalogue I edited it and did some of the writing."

 Publishing

-During his 35 years as a journalist, Wolf has written or edited more than 60 books including The Cooks' Catalogue, which Time described as "the definitive book on cooking equipment."
+During his 35 years as a journalist, Wolf has written or edited more than 60 books including The Cooks' Catalogue.
 From 1979 to 1982, he wrote a weekly column syndicated by The Washington Post and in 2000 was a regular contributor to the online publication Salon.com.